yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-5.3 When Use Function Components And Class Components ?
+5.3 When Use Functional Components And Class Components ?

-> - **Function Components** :
+> - **Functional Components** :
 > - Don't need to use lifecycle
 > - Don't need to use state
 > - Create reusable components